A simple construction of Grassmannian polylogarithms: Introduction and main definitions

-\paragraph{Configurations and Grassmannians.} A {\it configurations} of $m$ points of a $G$-set $X$ are the orbits of the group $G$ on $X^m$.
+\paragraph{Configurations and Grassmannians.} A {\it configuration} of $m$ points of a $G$-set $X$ is an orbit of the group $G$ on $X^m$.
 Recall the classical dictionary relating configurations of points in projective/vector spaces to Grassmannians.

 1. If $X= V_n$ is an $n$-dimensional complex vector space and $G= GL_n(\C)$ we have configurations of vectors in $V_n$.
 Configurations of vectors in isomorphic vector spaces are canonically identified.
 Such a configuration is {\it generic} if any $k\leq n$ vectors are linearly independent.